Netkum-AG/telsearch_integration/README.md

 Debug script for dialplan to be used as custom application
 >noop(${HOSTNAME}/telsearch_integration/search.php?request_text=${CALLERID(num)}&telsearch_key=${TELSEARCH_KEY}&wms_hostname=${HOSTNAME}&wms_app_token=${WMS_APP_TOKEN}&telsearch_phonebook=${TELSEARCH_PHONEBOOK})

-### Bug report
-Please open an issue on GitHub with as many details as possible and screenshot from the problem.

-### Update code on PBX
+### Update
+From WMS console, logged as root.
 >cd /var/www/
 git reset --hard
 git pull
 chmod +x main.py

+### Bug report
+Please open an issue on GitHub with as many details as possible and screenshot from the problem.